Let me tell you a story. Actually, dozens of them.

 If you’re constantly wondering, “What’s my website manager even doing?”—that’s a problem.

-Your monthly website maintenance plan should include regular updates, proactive suggestions, and clear reporting.
+Your monthly WordPress maintenance plan should include regular updates, proactive suggestions, and clear reporting.
 You deserve to know what’s happening behind the curtain.

 One of our clients described our work as “timely, communicative and thorough.”
 That’s not an accident—it’s the result of deliberate systems, trained staff, and real accountability.